 Note 2 -- When using the pre-set method for a transformer with single concentric windings, the supply should preferably be connected to the winding farther from the core, the winding closer to the core being short-circuited.
 This will help to avoid saturation of the core which could lead to an excessive magnetizing current superimposed on the short-circuit current during the first few cycles.

-Note 3 -- For type tests on distribution transformers or when there is no identified purchaser involved, the preferred location and method shall be used.
+Note 3 -- For type tests on distribution transformers or when there is no identified purchaser involved, the preferred location (secondary fault) and method (pre-set) should be used.

 Add the following references: